 Environmentally, our goal, in parallel with that of the AIA, is to reduce the energy usage of buildings 50% by the year 2050.

-Maziar attended the Tulane School of Architecture, the Institute for Architecture & Urban Studies and Cornell University.
+Maziar attended the Tulane & Cornell Schools of Architecture, and the Institute for Architecture & Urban Studies.

 He is a member of the AIA, USGBC and Tulane Architecture board of advisors.